Rosie Méndez: Animal rights

 In June 2006, Méndez announced legislation to ban the use of wild animals in circuses.
-The bill received substantial support from other Council Members, including future Mayor Bill de Blasio, future Council Speaker Melissa Mark-Viverito, future Public Advocate Leticia James and future Manhattan Borough President Gale Brewer.
+The bill received substantial support from other Council Members, including future Mayor Bill de Blasio, future Council Speaker Melissa Mark-Viverito, future Public Advocate Letitia James and future Manhattan Borough President Gale Brewer.
 Méndez, at a rally that year organized by the League of Humane Voters of New York City, told the media "We cannot say we’re an enlightened society when we allow animals to be tortured and abused for entertainment purposes."
 Though the bill had 25 co-sponsors, Council Speaker Christine Quinn strongly opposed the legislation and the bill died at the end of session.
 Méndez reintroduced the bill again in 2010 and then again in 2016.
 In June 2017, the bill was voted out of the Health Committee unanimously.
-On June 21, 2017, the Council passed Méndez's bill by a vote of 43-6.
-From the floor of the Council, Méndez thanked her "friend and constituent" John Phillips, who led the campaign to pass the bill and who brought the issue to her attention in 2006.
+On June 21, 2017, the Council passed Méndez's bill by a vote of 43–6.
+From the floor of the council, Méndez thanked her "friend and constituent" John Phillips, who led the campaign to pass the bill and who brought the issue to her attention in 2006.

 Election history

 Personal life

-Méndez is openly lesbian and was the Chairperson of the New York City Council's LGBT Caucus.
+Méndez is openly lesbian and was the chairperson of the New York City Council's LGBT Caucus.